Self-Guided Belief Propagation -- A Homotopy Continuation Method: Abstract

 \section{Abstract}

-We propose self-guided belief propagation (SBP) that modifies belief propagation (BP) by incorporating the pairwise potentials only gradually.
+Belief propagation (BP) is a popular method for performing probabilistic inference on graphical models.
+In this work, we enhance BP and propose self-guided belief propagation (SBP) that incorporates the pairwise potentials only gradually.
 This homotopy continuation method converges to a unique solution and increases the accuracy without increasing the computational burden.
-We apply SBP to grid graphs, complete graphs, and random graphs with random Ising potentials and show that: (i) SBP is superior in terms of accuracy whenever BP converges, and (ii) SBP obtains a unique, stable, and accurate solution whenever BP does not converge.
-We further provide a formal analysis to demonstrate that SBP obtains the global optimum of the Bethe approximation for attractive models with unidirectional fields.
+We provide a formal analysis to demonstrate that SBP finds the global optimum of the Bethe approximation for attractive models where all variables favor the same state.
+Moreover, we apply SBP to various graphs with random potentials and empirically show that: (i) SBP is superior in terms of accuracy whenever BP converges, and (ii) SBP obtains a unique, stable, and accurate solution whenever BP does not converge.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{